PEESEgroup/AI-Data-Center-Analysis/README.md

 ## Citation
 Please use the following citation when using the data, methods or results of this work:

-Xiao, T., You, F., Leveraging AI to Explore Cost-Effective Decarbonization Solutions for AI Data Centers.
-Submitted to Nature Climate Change.
+Xiao, T., You, F., Leveraging Power of AI within Renewable Energy Strategies for Sustainable AI Data Center.
+Submitted to Energy & Environmental Science.